-Digital Hearing Aids
+Digital Hearing Aids (back to index)

 We do not normally pay for digital hearing aids as they are something that students normally require regardless of their attendance on their course and are usually available through the NHS.
 However, we can consider paying for them in exceptional circumstances.
 To enable us to consider paying for them we require the following: